xinyuz1996/cherry/README.md

 ## Who we are:

 High school classmates with diverse backgrounds but common interests in this cherry tree peak bloom competition.
-We share our different knowledge and skills to promote a better statistical phenological cherry peak bloom prediction model considering both theoretical biology insights and robust practical algorithms.
+We share our different knowledge and skills to promote a better statistical phenological cherry peak bloom prediction model considering both theoretical biology insights and robust data-driven empirical algorithms.
 We are a group of people who enjoy data science and love applying our knowledge to real-life scenarios.
 We hope that our work could provide more insights or inspirations to the area of statistical phenological study.